How Loretta Lynn, country music and a rural Republican tide changed U.S. politics

 He was, of course, from a wealthy family in New York.
 But he had created a tough businessman character on a reality TV show and was able to translate that into a "tell it like it is" political persona as a candidate.
 He also made a show of embracing the pop culture tastes and social attitudes of blue-collar America, especially those of rural working-class whites.

 Before World War II, country music was often called "hillbilly," according to the authoritative historian of the genre, Bill C. Malone, whose volume with Tracey E.W.
-Laird, Country Music, USA (informed Ken Burns' PBS documentary Country Music: An American Family Story).
+Laird, Country Music, USA, was credited in Ken Burns' PBS documentary Country Music: An American Family Story.

 It was not always a term of derision or dismissal, Malone notes.
-But when it became so for some in the music business, it served as both fighting words and a shared badge of honor.
-Malone said he saw country singers "privately described themselves as hillbillies but responded bitterly if someone else called them that."
+But when it was used as such, it served as both fighting words and a badge of belonging.
+Malone said he knew country singers who "privately described themselves as hillbillies but responded bitterly if someone else called them that."

-What Wallace and later Nixon and Trump tapped into was the bitterness in that response.

-Lynn was always about the private pride made public, and the sweetness of the bond.
-It was why people were surprised to find they might have differences with her when they did, and why they could get past those differences to honor her art and her life.

-Wallace got only a minor fraction of the national popular vote but he carried several states in the Deep South and threatened to deny Nixon a majority of the votes in the Electoral College.
-That would have thrown the election to the House of Representatives, where the outcome was far from clear.

-Among those who noticed was Nixon himself, who had recruited country entertainers for his own campaign in 1968 and would do so again in his reelection effort four years later.
-Along the way, Nixon made sure he visited the Ryman Auditorium and saluted its denizens.
-The Country Music Association responded with a commemorative album called Thank You Mr. President.
-It featured what was said to be his favorite, Merle Haggard's anthemic "Okie from Muskogee" – and also Lynn's "Coal Miner's Daughter."
+That particular sense of bitterness had long been exploited by expert local and state politicians .
+In the 1960s, candidates such as Wallace and Nixon tapped it to fuel their presidential campaigns.

 Not all country artists have leaned to the right, of course.
-The guitar demigod Chet Atkins was a liberal with a lot of lines out to other kinds of musicians.
-Willie Nelson, author of hits for Patsy Cline as well as for himself as far back as the 1950s, has been a populist on the left who campaigned for the last Democratic governor of Texas, Ann Richards, as well as other politicians.
+The guitar demigod Chet Atkins was a liberal who worked with many other kinds of musicians — including the Beatles.
+Willie Nelson, author of hits for Patsy Cline as well as for himself as far back as the 1950s, has been a populist pillar on the left who campaigned for the last Democratic governor of Texas, Ann Richards, as well as other politicians.
 Dolly Parton has been a longtime advocate for LGBTQ rights.

 The Dixie Chicks were sailing atop the country charts when their opposition to the second President Bush and the Iraq War knocked them off course.
 More recently, we have seen country superstars such as Taylor Swift turn away from years of an apolitical posture to speak with the voice of their own generation.

-The same could be said for Maren Morris, Kacey Musgraves and others who have raised money and spoken out for causes far afield from the Nashville vibe of half a century ago.
+The same could be said for Maren Morris, Kacey Musgraves and others who have raised money and spoken out for causes far afield from the Nashville orthodoxy of half a century ago.

-In time, it is possible we will look back and see them as transformative as well.
+In time, it is possible we will look back and see them and their contributions as transformative as well.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.